Colorado River cutthroat trout

-The Colorado River cutthroat trout (Oncorhynchus clarki pleuriticus) is a subspecies of cutthroat trout native only to the Green and Colorado River basins, which are west of the Continental Divide.
-Cutthroat trout found in other river basins belong to other subspecies.
+The Colorado River cutthroat trout, Oncorhynchus virginalis pleuriticus, (formerly, Oncorhynchus clarkii pleuriticus) is a subspecies of Rocky Mountain cutthroat trout native only to the Green and Colorado River basins, which are west of the Continental Divide.

 Range

 In the past, this subspecies was found throughout portions of the Colorado River drainage in Wyoming, Colorado, Utah, Arizona, and New Mexico.
-However, today scientists believe this fish occupies 13% of its historic range (Range-Wide Status of Colorado River Cutthroat Trout (Oncorhynchus clarkii pleuriticus):
+However, recent estimates suggest this subspecies occupies around 14% of its historic range.